xmalmorthen/gbif-portal/portal-web/trunk/README.txt

 If the underlying action results in an uncaught error, the sitemesh filter fails with a NPE and you cannot see the original struts stacktrace.
 Only way I found to change that is disabling the SiteMeshFilter in the PortalListener and restart the server to try the same query again.

-== Paging
-discuss how we implement result paging in general
-Options:
- * simple paging class (PageableAction) and freemarker template (pager.ftl) exists in this project
- * DisplayTag for jsp? http://www.displaytag.org/1.2/ requires the jsp support servlet so freemarker can use this custom tag library and hasnt been updated since 1.5 years, but we used it before
- * ajax clientside

-not done at all yet, but an interceptor to protect pages requiring logins exist.
-This interceptor along with the base action keep the current user in the session, but treat it as an unspecific Object right now

 == Authentication/login
 A RequireLoginInterceptor exists to protect actions or entire packages to only allow logged in users.
 It looks for a user object in the session, which needs to be created by the actual login method and the authentication framework of your choice.